 Although climate change is a complex, global problem, it will ultimately be solved by action on the ground; on the land where forests thrive, in the neighborhoods where energy is generated, on the soil where our food is grown.
 It’s clear that frontline communities and nature are vital to solve the climate crisis, but their importance has been underestimated for too long.
 Now, we must radically scale support for the groups on the ground leading change.

 The solutions to the climate crisis already exist.
-The One Earth Climate Model and a growing body of science supports three main pillars of action to stay below 1.5°C — a shift to 100% renewable energy by 2050, protection and restoration of half of the world’s lands and oceans, and a transition to regenerative, climate-friendly agriculture.
+The One Earth Climate Model and a growing body of science supports three main pillars of action to limit global temperature rise to 1.5°C — a shift to 100% renewable energy by 2050, protection and restoration of half of the world’s lands and oceans, and a transition to regenerative, climate-friendly agriculture.
 The good news is that on-the-ground action is already happening.
-While we wait for governments and businesses to set and keep commitments, there are millions of people in communities around the world working to stay below 1.5°C. They’re installing renewables, protecting nature, and changing how our food is grown.
+While we wait for governments and businesses to set and keep commitments, there are millions of people in communities around the world working towards the 1.5°C goal.
+They’re installing renewables, protecting nature, and changing how our food is grown.

 This is no small thing.
 These people are part of a huge global movement without a name — they are guardians, innovators, farmers, organizers, activists.
 They’re both the last line of defense protecting what we cannot afford to lose, and the leading edge of progress, driving the transitions we need.